sagemath/trac_to_gh/Issue 8190.md

 # Issue 8190: decrease the number of docbuild warnings to 147

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8190

 Original creator: mvngu